$L^1$ Estimation: On the Optimality of Linear Estimators: The Problem Setup and Some Preliminary Observations

 \subsection{An Equivalent Condition via Convolution}

 In this subsection, we derive a condition that is equivalent to \eqref{eq:linearity_condition}.
-Our starting place is the following condition akin to the orthogonality principle \cite{dytso2017minimum,akyol2012conditions}: a function $f$ minimizes \eqref{eq:L1_optimizer} if and only if
+Our starting place is the following condition akin to the orthogonality principle \cite{dytso2017minimum,akyol2012conditions}: a function $f$ is a median if and only if

-for all $g$ such that $ \bbE[ |g(Y)|]<\infty$.
+for all $\eta$ such that $ \bbE[ |\eta(Y)|]<\infty$.

 \begin{prop} $X$ satisfies \eqref{eq:linearity_condition} if and only if for a.e. $y\in \bbR$